troperville

 Fridge Brilliance

-• When Twilight chides Phoenix in annoyance for whining, he snaps, "I'm not whining, I'm complaining!"
+• When Twilight chides Phoenix in annoyance for whining, he snaps, "I'm not whining, I'm complaining!".
 This is one of Rarity's lines in "A Dog and Pony Show".
-Guess who Phoenix bonds with the most?
+Guess who Phoenix bonds with most easily?

 • Rainbow Dash gets quite upset after Nick assumes she is an Earth Pony; the reason may seem pretty obvious, but there's another less obvious motive for her to be upset.
 The previous Rainbow Dash was an Earth Pony, and polar opposite in personality to this Rainbow Dash, who likely would be irritated with her namesake's behavior.